 After the latest build of Office 2016 (16.0.6741.2014) is installed, users will see an Archive button on the Home ribbon, next to Delete and also in opened messages.
-Note: this build was released as the Insider/First Release build March 8 2016.
-It will be released to general availability soon.
+This build was released as the Insider/First Release build March 8 2016.

 This is the button on Outlook 2016 for Windows: